kashenfelter/python-dse-graph/docs/getting_started.rst

 Graph Traversal Queries via TinkerPop (Implicit Execution)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Using the :class:`dse_tinkerpop.DSETinkerPop` class, you can build a GraphTraversalSource
+Using the :class:`dse_tinkerpop.DseGraph` class, you can build a GraphTraversalSource
 that will execute queries on a DSE session.
 We call this *implicit execution* because it
 doesn't rely on any particular function to execute the query.
 Everything
 is managed internally by TinkerPop while traversing the graph.